electricimp/PN532/README.md

         - *baud*: An integer representing the baud rate.
         - *isPicc*: A boolean indicating whether ISO/IEC 14443-4 PICC mode has been activated.
         - *isDep*: A boolean indicating whether DEP mode has been activated.
-        - "isActive": A boolean indicating whether the PN532 has been activated in active mode.
+        - *isActive*: A boolean indicating whether the PN532 has been activated in active mode.
 If false, MIFARE/FeliCa framing is in use.
     - *initiatorCommand*: A blob containing the first frame received by the PN532 from the initiator.

 ### Usage